 As I began my journey back to Ireland, I started to revisit thoughts on where my interest in the Faroe Islands had begun?
 How did I, a citizen of the U.S., quickly become interested in a small group of islands near the arctic circle?
 It felt like I had always wanted to go to the Faroe Islands; that it was my destiny to visit these untouched lands.
 This was obviously not the case.
 The answer surprisingly came easily to me as I was scrolling through my Instagram feed in the Billund, Denmark airport.
 The first image that appeared as I refreshed my phone’s page was of Mulafossur Waterfall in the Faroe Islands.
 It was from one of the most famous photographers in the world, projecting the beauty of the Faroe Islands to me and to over two million of his followers.
 As I continued to scroll past a few more images, I came across yet again, another Faroe Islands photo with over 50,000 likes.
 It was of the town of Torshavn; a community of no more than a 100 people living on the most northern edge of the islands.
 The answer thus presented itself.

 Even though I do not have millions of followers of social media platforms, it was hard to realize that I was still a part of the problem and needed to be more cognizant of my actions in our global media society.
 It is important to realize that we are all influencers no matter how big or small our followings are.
-A small but important step I have taken is to no longer geotagging locations.
-It may sound silly, but this adds another step for those that want to visit and can help delay overtourism.
-I think it's also important to listen to the community and be aware of your environment.
-It can be easy to get caught up in the perfect shot, but if community members want to keep a place out of the public eye, we need to respect those decisions, and (*shocker warning*) maybe not take the photo.
+A small but important step I have taken is to no longer geotagging locations nor mark the location of the shot I take.
+It may sound silly, but this adds another step for those that want to visit and slows down the tourist rush we now control.
+I think it is also important to listen to the community and be aware of your environment.
+It can be easy to get caught up in the perfect camera shot, but if community members want to keep a place out of the public eye, we need to respect those decisions, and (*shocker warning*) maybe not take the photo.
 Third, I think we need to be transparent when we decide to post a photo of a desired location.
 It’s easy nowadays to take tourists out of images with photoshop (trust me I am guilty too), but maybe showing that there are people at these locations, discussing tourism and damage, and simply educating can be an important step to protecting the places we love.
 I do not want to stop people from visiting the places I have visited, that would be hypocritical, but I feel it's necessary that we use our experiences to educate the next generation of explorers.